junxit/us-congress-bills-112/metadata.md

 - 2011-09-14 — Introduced in Senate
 - 2011-09-14 — Read twice and referred to the Committee on Finance. (text of measure as introduced: CR S5628)
+- 2011-10-04 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S6143)
+- 2011-10-04 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S6143)
+- 2011-10-04 — Senate Committee on Finance discharged by Unanimous Consent. (consideration: CR S6143)
+- 2011-10-04 — Senate Committee on Finance discharged by Unanimous Consent.(consideration: CR S6143)